JeanBaptisteServais/test-eyes-trackers/README.md

 Care you user need to be fix, no movement, eye visible, video frame resize for the application (explication bottom)

 And care we need to register in part because we write for send 20 sec parts of video.
-CARE this is just a memo not a real explication.
+CARE this is just a memo not a real explication. could be improve with ml with points on the blanck picture

 <strong> Tutorials : </strong>